-How to Write a Thank You Email for Giving at Your Church
+How to Write a Giving Thank You Email at Your Church

-Saying thank you isn’t just polite.
-It’s an important tool your ministry can use to restate your message, show appreciation, and give people next steps to engage with your ministry.
-But the thing is, not all thank you emails are created equally.
+Sending out a giving thank you email isn’t just polite, it’s an important giving tool your ministry can use to restate your message, show appreciation, and highlight the next steps to engage with your ministry.
+But the thing is, not all giving thank you emails are created equally.

 First, focus on the giver

-This thank you note is all about what they did, how their donation made a difference to your organization, and without their support you would simply be unable to execute on your mission.
+A giving thank you note should be all about the give — what they did, how their donation made a difference to your organization, and without their support you would simply be unable to execute on your mission.
 Organizations cannot emphasize enough the importance of community support.
-This is why you should highlight how meaningful their support is throughout your entire thank you note.
+This is why you should highlight how meaningful their support is throughout your entire giving thank you note.

 Next, make sure you communicate the results of their gift.
 Did they help feed a family?
 Was their donation what made it possible for a new roof?
 Were you able to buy new toys for the children’s ministry?
 Don’t be afraid to share your numbers or the success that the money has or will help you build/do/support in the future.
 Specificity helps connect givers to the causes they care about.
 A generic generalized thank you note has much less of an impact than a note that communicates exactly how a giver helped your organization transform a life.